quantumlib/Stim/glue/sample/README.md

 > **sinter is still in development.
 Its API is not stable.**

-This example assumes you are in a python environment with stim and sinter installed.
+This example assumes you are in a python environment with sinter installed.

 ```bash